• Skip to primary navigation

 Ingredients

-• 1 cup uncooked green lentils (rinsed and drained)
+• 1 cup dried green lentils (rinsed and drained)

-• 1 cup uncooked red lentils (rinsed and drained)
+• 1 cup dried red lentils (rinsed and drained)

 • 1 medium red onion diced